 How to hold a violin bow for beginners

-If you want to become a better musician, have a full deep sound, improve your playing and right-hand technique, learn to develop a more-natural feeling bow hold, you have to understand and learn how to hold a violin ( viola) bow properly.
+If you want to become a better musician, play with a fuller, deeper sound, improve your playing and right-hand technique, learn to develop a more natural-feeling bow hold, you have to understand and learn how to hold a violin or viola bow properly.
 Many of my students improved their playing after adjusting their bow hold and bow arm movement.
 It is essential to understand the basic principles of the correct bow hold and how it can affect your playing.

 How to hold a violin bow: Basics

-One of the main keys to a proper violin bow hold is to have your right hand relaxed.
-Relax your wrist and fingers.
-They should look like a continuation of your arm, forming a horizontal line.
+One of the main keys to a proper violin bow hold is to maintain your right hand , wrist, and fingers relaxed.
+They should look like an extension of your arm, forming a horizontal line.